-The Headteacher will be responsible for developing and the implementation and dayto-day management of the policy and procedures.
+The Headteacher will be responsible for developing implementing the day-to-day management of the policy and procedures.

 Governing bodies of maintained schools have a duty under section 175 of the Education Act 2011 requiring them to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
 The proprietors of Academies have a similar duty under paragraph 7 of Schedule 1 to the Education (Independent School Standards) (England) Regulations 2010.
 They must ensure that arrangements are made to safeguard and promote the welfare of students.